PrefectHQ/prefect/docs/tutorial/flows.md

 ## Logging

-Prefect enables you to log a variety of useful information about your flow and task runs, capturing information about your workflows for purposes such as monitoring, troubleshooting, and auditing.
+Prefect enables you to log a variety of useful information about your flow and task runs.
+You can capture information about your workflows for purposes such as monitoring, troubleshooting, and auditing.
-If we navigate to our dashboard and explore the runs we created above, we will notice that the repository statistics are not captured in the flow run logs.
+If you navigate to your dashboard and explore the runs created above, you will notice that the repository statistics are not captured in the flow run logs.
-Let's fix that by adding some [logging](/concepts/logs) to our flow:
+Let's fix that by adding some [logging](/concepts/logs) to your flow:

 ```python hl_lines="2 11-14" title="repo_info.py"
 import httpx